-Introducing Media Studies: a section criticized the portrayal of women in the media, illustrated by women with comically enormous breasts, and stick-thin limbs.
-Also in the illustration were two drooling men looking at the women, eyes literally bulging out of their skulls.
-Paging Double Standard...
+Introducing Media Studies: a section criticizes the portrayal of women in the media, illustrated by women with comically enormous breasts, and stick-thin limbs.
+Also in the illustration are two drooling men looking at the women, eyes literally bulging out of their skulls.
+Paging Double Standard....

 In Angela Carter's The Bloody Chamber, The Snowchild includes a man who is implied to have sex with the corpse of a young girl for this very reason.
 It should be noted that Carter was a very outspoken feminist who was divorced multiple times.
 Writer on Board indeed.
 It should also be noted the other stories within the collection holds the view that "sex is not evil unless one party is completely dominated by the other", which is why while a lot of male characters are portrayed as sexually predatory, a large number of heroines are shown to be just as willing to embrace their sexuality.

 Once it was determined that Lucien and Henri were, indeed, wretched creatures with ethical compasses that pivoted around a point at their groins, which is to say, men....

 Mark Twain employs the trope in Letters from the Earth, during a casually outrageous swat at organized religion, as one of the hazards women face in a confessional:

 [One priest] admitted that in his thirty years as a confessor none had escaped him except the elderly and the homely.

 In one episode of Three's Company, Jack is pushed by Janet and Larry to sue his new boss because of her sexual harassment.
 He ends up losing the case because the judge sees his use of cologne and style of dress as "just asking for it", reprimanding him for luring women in to take advantage of them.